House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Essential Drywall Tools

-With these tools, you can more efficiently complete any drywall project, whether you are hanging a single sheet or completing a whole room.
-Some of the tools, like the drywall lift, may not be vital for all jobs, but if you do need one, you will struggle without.
+With these tools, you can more efficiently complete any drywall project, whether hanging a single sheet or completing a whole room.
+Most of the products we discussed are affordable, but a few of the specialized tools are more expensive.
+Some of the tools, like the drywall lift, may not be vital for all jobs, but if you do need one, you will struggle without it.